Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs

 \subsection{Dataset and Models}

 We use the ContraDoc dataset from \citet{Li2024b}, which contains 449 positive (inconsistent) documents and 442 negative (consistent) documents -- every positive document has exactly one inconsistent sentence.
-The average number of sentences per document for the positive documents, negative documents, and all documents are 38.7, 36.5, and 37.6 respectively.
-We test our approach using 3 different LLMs with temperature set to 0 for consistency of results: GPT-4o (strong), LLaMA3.2-90B (medium), and LLaMA3-70B (weak).
-Since $|\mathcal{E}_i|=1$ for all $i\in\mathcal{D}$, we have $\text{EH}_i=\text{ER}_i$ for all $i$.
-Therefore, we will not consider ERR and ERRC in our experiments.
+The average number of sentences per document for the positive documents, negative documents, and all documents are 38.1, 36.8, and 37.5 respectively.
+We test our approach using 2 different LLMs with temperature set to 0, unless stated otherwise, for consistency of results: GPT-4o (strong) and LLaMA3.2-90B (weak).
 More details on ContraDoc are in Appendix \ref{app:contradoc}.